telefonicaid/fiware-pep-steelskin/README.md

 | POST   | /ngsi10/contextSubscriptions                                                           	| S |
 | PUT    | /ngsi10/contextSubscriptions/{subscriptionID}                                          	| S |
 | DELETE | /ngsi10/contextSubscriptions/{subscriptionID}                                          	| S |

+Operations marked with a slash, "-" are now deprecated.
+All those operations will be tagged with the special action "N/A".
+If you want to allow them anyway, just add a rule to the Access Control allowing the "N/A" action for the desired roles.

 ## <a name="rulesPerseo"/> Rules to determine the Perseo CEP action from the request